Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss magnetic fields, and spectral index variations: Shock tube analysis

 Under this interpretation, the trajectory will flatten when the intensity of the more freshly injected spectra contributes significantly to the overall intensity of the pixel.
-Whilst this effect begins in Fig.~\ref{figure:color-color} at approximately the same point for both the simulated and the observed data, we note that the overall trajectory of the observed data at $\alpha^{1.5\,\rmn{GHz}}_{150\,\rmn{MHz}} < -1.3$ is even flatter than that seen in our simulation.
-There are multiple possibilities to explain this, including smoothing and projection effects \citep{rajpurohit2020}, or potentially still missing physics, such as Mach number dependent electron acceleration efficiencies, insufficient mixing due to post-shock turbulence not being strong enough, pitch-angle dependent cooling in combination with an incomplete pitch-angle isotropization process, or turbulent re-acceleration \citep{fujita2015, kang2024}.
+Whilst this effect begins in Fig.~\ref{figure:colour-colour} at approximately the same point for both the simulated and the observed data, we note that the overall trajectory of the observed data at $\alpha^{1.5\,\rmn{GHz}}_{150\,\rmn{MHz}} < -1.3$ is even flatter than that seen in our simulation.
+There are multiple possibilities to explain this, including smoothing and projection effects \citep{rajpurohit2020}, or potentially still missing physics, such as Mach number dependent electron acceleration efficiencies, insufficient mixing due to post-shock turbulence not being strong enough, pitch-angle dependent cooling in combination with an incomplete pitch-angle isotropisation process, or turbulent re-acceleration \citep{fujita2015, kang2024}.
 We defer a more detailed analysis of the differences to future work, where we may compare with a more like-for-like simulation.

-In the right-hand panel of Fig.~\ref{figure:color-color}, it can be seen that both the observed and simulated data produce trajectories with similar widths.
-This remains fairly constant over the length of the trajectory, and will initially be set by the range of Mach numbers at the shock-front, as these produce different spectral indices (see Eq.~\ref{eq:mach-no-slope}).
+Finally, in the right-hand panel of Fig.~\ref{figure:colour-colour}, it can be seen that both the observed and simulated data produce trajectories with similar widths.
+This remains fairly constant over the length of the trajectory, and will initially be set by the range of Mach numbers at the shock front, as these produce different spectral indices (see Eq.~\ref{eq:mach-no-slope}).
 Points lying close to the dashed, grey line, which marks zero spectral curvature, have experienced minimal cooling, and should therefore be able to constrain the overall distribution.
-We will investigate this further in Whittingham et al. (in prep.).
+We will investigate the use of this as a diagnostic in future work as well.

-Whilst the general width of the distribution is fairly constant, an increasingly large amount of scatter can be seen in the left-hand panel of Fig.~\ref{figure:color-color}, predominantly at high distances from the shock (shown in blue colors).
-At such distances, fewer tracers contribute to individual pixels, which leads to volume-averaged spectra that exhibit larger noise due to incomplete sampling.
-This occasionally leads to negative curvature, with such points lying above the dashed diagonal line.
-For our particular plot, this can happen when a spectrum with a steeper slope dominates the range from 150 MHz to 650 MHZ, with a shallower slope dominating at 1.5 GHz.
-We expect this effect to be mainly caused by the low number of tracers contributing to such pixels, and therefore do not expect such strong scatter in observations.
-The effect is also much reduced when we show the phase space density, as provided in the right-hand panel of Fig.~\ref{figure:color-color}.